 Reading and discussion of modern fiction, essays, drama, and poetry.
 Lectures on grammar and style.
 Introduction to the study of language.
 Written assignments based on analysis of the literature read, personal experience, and subjects of general interest.
-English 101 is not a pre-requisite for English 102.
 (3, 0, 0)